 Option No. 1: Pay off the collection account immediately

 Offer to pay off the debt in full if the collection agency confirms it won’t report to credit bureaus.
 Get written assurance from the collection agency that it has not and will not report the debt to the credit reporting agencies.
 The fastest way to do this is to use a credit card.
 However, consider the additional cost of interest you might have to pay interest.

 Option No. 2: Set up a payment arrangement with the collection agency

-Setting up a payment plan won’t necessarily prevent the collection account from appearing your credit reports, but it might.
+Setting up a payment plan won’t necessarily prevent the collection account from appearing on your credit reports, but it might.
 A few major collection agencies will not report collection accounts if the borrower enters into a repayment plan soon after being contacted about the debt and subsequently pays on time.

 If you attempt to go this route, make sure the collector clearly states its credit reporting policy in writing.
-It should also provide you with a written description of any fees or interest that will be added to the debt.
+It should provide a written description of any fees or interest that will be added to the debt.
 Compare what they will charge to the cost of paying with a credit card.